postmodern/chruby/README.md

 ### Arch Linux

-chruby is already included in the [AUR], you can install it using your favorite helper.
+chruby is already included in the [AUR], you can install it using [your favorite helper][aur-helpers].
 For example:

 ```shell